Skip to Content

-I’ve been on the hunt for the perfect light, crispy and thin pizza base and I think I’ve found it.
-Since cutting out processed food and additives from my diet I’ve found the dietary constraints don’t really bother me but over the last couple of weeks, I’ve had a real craving for a crispy prosciutto pizza so I went on the hunt for a great base recipe.
+I’ve been on the hunt for the perfect thin, light and crispy pizza base and I think I’ve found it.
+Since cutting out processed food and additives from my diet I’ve found the dietary constraints rarely bother me but over the last couple of weeks, I’ve had a real craving for a crispy prosciutto pizza so I went on the hunt for a great base recipe.

 Whether or not it’s perfect no doubt depends on how you like your pizza but for me, I like a relatively thin and crispy base; the fad for pan pizza, or heaven forbid ‘stuffed crust’ just doesn’t do it for me.